safarzadeh-reza/ENGO645-Assignments/source/tutorials/L1/prepration.rst

     ``git pull``

-    Type your username, press enter, and go to the text file with your access token, copy it, and paste into your terminal with **Ctrl** + **v** and press **Enter**.
+    Type your username, press enter, and go to the text file with your access token, copy it, and paste into your terminal with :kbd:`ctrl` + :kbd:`v` and press :kbd:`Enter`.
     Then your username and access token should be stored and you can pull and push to and from GitHub without having to type your access token every time.

 Push changes to GitHub